ramtinJ95/Vaults/Primary/So good they cant ignore you by cal newport.md

-# So good they cant ignore you by cal newport

 ### The Book In 3 Sentences
 ## Summary and notes (this is for very good books that i really want to remember)